Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 - Run a basic TV Web app on an emulator or a target device.
 - Customizing the UI of your app.

-## Prerequisites
+## Prerequisite

-Ensure that the following prerequisites are met:
+Ensure that the following prerequisite is met:

 - Download and install Tizen Studio.

     For more information on the installation process, see the [installation guide](../../../tizen-studio/setup/install-sdk.md).

 ## Get Started